Provide Data & Tools

 The vision for the GCIS is to grow into a unified source for open, accessible, and timely information for use by scientists, decision makers, and the interested public.

-USGCRP also supports related Federal climate data-sharing efforts, including the Climate Data Initiative.
+USGCRP also supports related Federal climate data-sharing efforts, including Climate.Data.Gov and the Climate Resilience Toolkit.